UK Capital Market Assumptions and Summary: July 2020

-Each quarter, the EValue Index Solutions team uses our stochastic asset model to provide a range of capital market assumptions.
+Each quarter, the EV Investment Solutions team uses our stochastic asset model to provide a range of capital market assumptions.
 Below is a brief synopsis of this the latest quarter's report commentary.
 A download link to the full report is also provided.

 Quarter 2 2020 summary

 During the second quarter of 2020, the gradual easing of COVID-19 lockdowns and the emergence of some green shoots of economic recovery saw the return of investor risk confidence in financial markets.
 US, European, and UK equity markets all benefited from this change in sentiment, while the increase in the European Central Bank’s bond purchase programme and further quantitative easing by the US Federal Reserve all supported their respective domestic markets.
 In the UK, the gradual lifting of restrictions, following the first wave of COVID-19, also helped to buoy investor sentiment.
 In fixed income, the US and German 10-year government bond yields saw little change during the period.
 The change in risk sentiment saw corporate bonds outperform government bonds.
 In commodities, energy sectors rallied as oil-producing countries agreed to co-operate, further contributing to the rebound.